FernandoLaguna/Amazon_Vine_Analysis/README.md

 ## Summary

 It is not a good idea to pay for this service, the percentage of 5 stars obtained in the free service is higher than the one that we obtained paying.
-Besides it the number of reviews obtained in the paid service is very low
+Besides, the number of reviews obtained in the paid service is very low

 ![Dataframe](results.png)